 any Councillor with council tax unpaid for more than two months is prohibited from voting on the Annual Budget or Precept by s106 of the 1992 Act and must disclose at the start of the meeting that s106 applies to them.

 The RFO shall issue the Precept to West Berkshire Council (as billing authority) by no later than the end of February and shall ensure that each Councillor has access to a copy of the approved Annual Budget.

+Reserves

+As part of its Annual Budget setting process, and generally from time to time as needed, the Council shall decide what amounts should be held in its Operating and Earmarked Reserves (and may establish or discontinue Earmarked Reserves as the requirements of the Council dictate).

+Any financial resource of the Council not held in the Operating Reserve or in Earmarked Reserves shall constitute the General Reserve.

+Changes in the Operating Reserve or in Earmarked Reserves must be approved by Council Resolution.

 Budgetary Control and Authority to Spend